tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 I looked at the eighth shelter.

 In the pre-dawn dimness, I could see it clearly now.
 Not a shelter.
-A *shape*.
+A shape.
 Built of debris, yes—sticks and leaves and things I didn't want to identify—but there was nothing inside it.
 No hollow space for a body to shelter.
 It was solid.
 Dense.
 Like something that had tried to build a shelter but didn't understand that shelters are empty.

 Except it wasn't entirely solid.
 Near the base, I could see shapes pressed into the debris.
 Impressions.
 Like faces pushing against the inside of a mask, mouths open, frozen mid-count.